 Eastern Market Partnership

-A model for urban revitalization.
+A model for urban strengthening in Detroit.

 For more than 100 years, it has been a familiar sight in Detroit’s iconic Eastern Market district: the massive red brick market shed teeming on Saturday mornings with customers and local vendors, farm fresh fruits and vegetables, meats and baked goods.
 Often spoken of as one of the oldest open-air public markets in the country, Detroit’s Eastern Market is a diverse, storied and thriving social and cultural environment.

 TNC has partnered with Eastern Market Corporation to help it become a thriving natural environment as well.

 The Eastern Market district sits right in the middle of the recent economic resurgence of Detroit’s downtown and midtown and is among a few select, but critical, areas that are under pressure to expand and redevelop.

 However, as a unique blend of open-air market, industrial food-processing businesses and residential housing, the Eastern Market district presents unique challenges to redevelopment.
 Not to mention, the market core is one of the most impervious areas of the city, consisting mostly of parking lots and paved roads.

 A Model for Conservation

 Like many aging cities in North America, Detroit's infrastructure is in need of extensive upgrades to combat the surface flooding and combined sewer overflows that have become increasingly more common as heavy rain events become more frequent.
 However, traditional "gray" infrastructure is extremely costly; for a city whose limited dollars must cover a multitude of critical needs, an alternative solution must be found.